 Wilfred was a 2013–2014 Social Science Research Council-JSPS Postdoctoral Fellow at Hitotsubashi University in Tokyo.
 He spent two years as a Predoctoral Fellow at the Belfer Center for Science and International Affairs, with a joint appointment with the International Security Program and the Project on Managing the Atom, and was a 2011–2012 Stanton Nuclear Security Fellow.
 He is also a former Dissertation Fellow with the Institute on Global Conflict and Cooperation.

 Wilfred has published in International Studies Review, and has a co-authored chapter in Sanctions, Statecraft, and Nuclear Proliferation.
-In addition, his work can be found in the forthcoming Emerging Trends in the Social and Behavioral Sciences, The Oxford Handbook of Historical Institutionalism, and The Routledge Handbook of Security Studies.
+In addition, his work can be found in Emerging Trends in the Social and Behavioral Sciences, The Oxford Handbook of Historical Institutionalism, and The Routledge Handbook of Security Studies.